 Fortunately, all it takes is a little bit of knowledge to make choosing a rifle scope easy as pie.

-If you’re looking for non-magnified optics such as red-dots and holographic sights…check out this.
+Or if you’re looking for non-magnified optics such as red-dots and holographic sights, take a look at this.

 Whatever your level of knowledge might be regarding scopes, the first thing is to decide what exactly you want from your new glass.